espocrm/documentation/user-guide/case-management.md

 Administrator can set up Group Email Account that will create a new case on each new inbound email.
 For more information [see here](../administration/emails.md).

+Users can create a case from an email manaully.
+On the email detail view click the dropdown in the top-right corner, then *Create Case*.

 ## Knowledge Base

 Users can relate knowledge base articles to the case record.
 See more info about knowledge base [here](knowledge-base.md).